 If you buy a frozen turkey, make sure it's properly defrosted before cooking.
 If it's still partially frozen, it may not cook evenly, which means that harmful bacteria could survive the cooking process.

-Defrosting should be done in the fridge if possible (or somewhere cool, if not) and separated from other foods, in a dish or container large enough to catch any defrosted juices.
+Defrost your turkey in the fridge, separate from other foods.
+Keep it in a dish or container large enough to catch any defrosted juices.
 This is important to stop bacteria from spreading.

 - Work out defrosting time in advance, so you know how much time to allow.
 It can take at least a couple of days for a large turkey to thaw.